llvm/clangd-www/extensions.md

 {:v12}

 C++ has a complicated grammar and semantic structure that's not always obvious from the source.
-Inspecting the clang AST can lend some insight.
+Inspecting the Clang AST can lend some insight.
-Despite the name, it captures semantics as well as syntax (e.g. implicit casts).
+Despite the origin of the name (Abstract Syntax Tree), it captures semantics as well as syntax (e.g. implicit casts).

 **New client->server request**: `textDocument/ast`:
  - Params: `ASTParams` object with properties:
    - `textDocument : TextDocumentIdentifier`: the open file to inspect
-   - `range : Range`: identifies the AST node to fetch.
+   - `range : Range`: the region of the source code whose AST is fetched.
      The highest-level node that entirely contains the range is returned.
  - Result: `ASTNode` object with properties:
    - `role : string`: the general kind of node, such as "expression".
      Corresponds to clang's base AST node type, such as Expr.
+     The most common are "expression", "statement", "type" and "declaration".
    - `kind : string`: the specific kind of node, such as "BinaryOperator".
      Corresponds to clang's concrete node class, with Expr etc suffix dropped.
    - `detail : string?`: brief additional details, such as '||'.